Basis construction for polynomial spline spaces over arbitrary T-meshes: The construction of spline basis over an arbitrary T-mesh

 \section{The construction of spline basis over an arbitrary T-mesh}

 In this section, we introduce a novel method for constructing basis functions over an arbitrary T-mesh.
-Initially, we present a technique for building basis functions on an extended T-mesh that is diagonalizable.
-Subsequently, we propose the Extended Edge Elimination Conditions to construct a set of basis functions for the original T-mesh.
-Finally, we establish some key properties of these basis functions.
+For any given T-mesh, we first modify it to a diagonalizable T-mesh by edge extension.
+Then we construct a set of basis functions which are local tensor-product B-splines on the extended diagonalizable T-mesh, which is similar to T-spline construction~\cite{sederberg2003t}.
+Finally, we propose an Extended Edge Elimination technique to construct a set of basis functions over the original T-mesh.
+The resulting basis functions consist of local tensor-product B-splines and their linear combinations, similar to those in THB-splines~\cite{giannelli2012thb}.
+Several key properties of the basis functions are also established.